jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Specify the program for performing MRMP2 calculation.
 Only GAMESS is supported and this is the default.

 ## 4.4.19 MCPDFT_prog
 Specify the program for performing a MC-PDFT calculation.
 Supported programs are OpenMolcas(default)/PySCF/GAMESS.
+If you use `MCPDFT_prog=PySCF`, you need to install [pyscf-forge](https://github.com/pyscf/pyscf-forge).

 Note that if the active space is larger than (15,15), the MC-PDFT will be automatically switched to DMRG-PDFT.
 In this special case you need to install the QCMaquis package if you use the default `MCPDFT_prog`, i.e. OpenMolcas.
-If you use `MCPDFT_prog=PySCF`, you need to install PySCF [extensions](https://github.com/pyscf/pyscf-forge).
+If you use `MCPDFT_prog=PySCF` in this case, you need to install Block.
 DMRG-PDFT is not supported in GAMESS currently.

 Also note that in GAMESS, the MC-PDFT is only supported for version >= 2019(R2), and currently it can only be run in serial.